-Over the years, Bureau Phi has produced large-scale art events, such as the first Cartagena International Biennial; as well as museum exhibitions, site-specific installations, performances, and other multimedia projects.
+Over the years, Bureau Phi has conceived large-scale art events (First International Biennial in Cartagena, Colombia, 2014), as well as museum exhibitions, site-specific installations, performances, seminars, film retrospectives, and other multimedia projects..

 Lorraine O’Grady and Berta Sichel, 2016